-- In mitosis the nuclear membrane is broken down, spindle fibers (microtubules) attach to the chromatids at the centromere and pull apart the chromatids.
+- In mitosis, the nuclear membrane is broken down, spindle fibres (microtubules) attach to the chromatids at the centromere and pull apart the chromatids.

-- When the chromatids reach separate ends of the cells the spindle fibers disintegrate and a nuclear membrane rebuilds around the chromosomes making two nuclei.
+- When the chromatids reach separate ends of the cells, the spindle fibres disintegrate and a nuclear membrane rebuilds around the chromosomes making two nuclei.